 Legal Decision-Making and How It Affects Parents

 The legal decision-making process has changed in Arizona.
 New guidelines were introduced that typically have all custody orders start with joint custody unless there is a valid reason for both parents not to share legal decision-making of their child.

 The different types of legal decision-making are sole and joint.
 Several factors need to be considered when determining each parent's custody or visitation rights.
 Due to the delicate nature of these orders, our lawyers get to know you, what you want to happen and what can be achieved in your case based upon the facts and the law.

-The term parenting time, or child visitation, refers to the time the parents have access with the child.
-Our Arizona parenting time attorneys understand the complex laws associated with parenting time and have broad experience handling the complex family situations often involved in establishing parenting time.
-We also understand the elevated emotions associated with parenting time issues and strive to provide our clients with aggressive representation driven by experience rather than emotion.
-It is understood that parenting time can reflect an equal access arrangement.
-It can also mean an access schedule in which the child spends more than 50% of the time with one parent.
+The term parenting time, or child visitation, refers to the time parents have access with the child.
+We understand the elevated emotions associated with parenting time issues and strive to provide our clients with aggressive representation driven by experience rather than emotion.

 You can request a modification of your legal decision-making or parenting time order for several reasons, including:

 - Parental relocation, such as moving to a different city or state

 - Change in health or other circumstances impacting your ability to care for the child